sod2003/portfolio/README.md

 * Kotlin - Code examples of Kotlin.
 Learning for use with Android development.

 ### js-scripts
-A folder for my JavaScript files.
+A folder for my JavaScript files and experiments.

 * Clock - A SVG Clock, made dynamic with JavaScript.